Nidhi28fg/FrontendProject/README.md

  Virtual DOM is a lightweight in-memory representation of the DOM used to improve performance.
 React updates the Virtual DOM first, then calculates the most efficient way to update the real DOM, minimising costly direct manipulations.
 </li>
 <li>A variable declared with `let` can be reassigned, while `const` cannot.`const` creates a read-only reference to a value, promoting immutability.</li>
+<li> purpose of the `useEffect` hook is to perform side effects in functional components like data fetching, subscriptions, or manually changing the DOM </li>

 </ul>